 - Local Food Systems and Economic Development, Bulletin SP415D

-Case study series developed by Michigan State University Center for Regional Food Systems and Internatiolal City/County Management Association showcases local government innovation in food system development.
-Includes case studies on Catawba County, NC; Decatur, GA; Tomshaw, Maine; Washtenaw County and Ann Arbor, Michigan. - From the Ground Up: Land Use Policies to Protect and Promote Farmers’ Markets
+- Growing Local Food Systems: A case study series on the role of local governments Case study series developed by Michigan State University Center for Regional Food Systems and Internatiolal City/County Management Association showcases local government innovation in food system development.
+Includes case studies on Catawba County, NC; Decatur, GA; Tomshaw, Maine; Washtenaw County and Ann Arbor, Michigan.

-A USDA NIFA funded project led by University of Buffalo focused on The enhancing “community food security while ensuring sustainable and economically viable agriculture and food production.
-This requires, in part, removing public policy barriers and deploying innovative public policy tools by building capacity of local governments.” - Policy Guide on Community and Regional Food Planning
+- Growing Food Connections A USDA NIFA funded project led by University of Buffalo focused on The enhancing "community food security while ensuring sustainable and economically viable agriculture and food production.
+This requires, in part, removing public policy barriers and deploying innovative public policy tools by building capacity of local governments."

-Document of the American Planning Association, for planners, that provides, first, facts and trends about how the food system impacts localities and regions, and second, organization policies providing concrete ways in which food issues may be incorporated into current planning activities, providing for more systematic and comprehensive community and regional food planning.
+- Policy Guide on Community and Regional Food Planning Document of the American Planning Association, for planners, that provides, first, facts and trends about how the food system impacts localities and regions, and second, organization policies providing concrete ways in which food issues may be incorporated into current planning activities, providing for more systematic and comprehensive community and regional food planning.
 2007.